 - To avoid unnecessary repair shipments it should be verified beforehand whether a defect is in fact present.
-Many of the submitted decoders are only configured wrong and all that was needed was a "hard reset" (CV #8 = 8) to get the decoder CV's back to the default values or the default values of a sound project. - WARNING: Sometimes defects are simulated when a loaded sound project or its integrated CV table expects a specific loco model (e.g., certain types of lighting equipment), but the equipment is missing or not wired appropriately.
-Typical cases: The light is no longer working with F0 (because the sound project has redirected the light to another function key), or the locomotive will "drive off unchecked" (because the sound project activated a servo with a corresponding uncoupling procedure).
-Note: for each sound project in the Zimo sound database there is usually also a version available that contains only the sound, which does not require a specially prepared vehicle.

-- If the problem is "only" very poor drivability, it would be of advantage to contact service@zimo.at before sending the decoder back.
+Quite a few of the submitted decoders are only configured wrongly and all that was needed was a "hard reset" (CV #8 = 8) to get the decoder CV's back to the default values or the default values of a sound project. - WARNING: Sometimes defects are simulated when a loaded sound project or its integrated CV table expects a specific loco model (e.g., certain types of lighting equipment), but the equipment is missing or not wired appropriately.
+Typical cases: The light is no longer working with F0 (because the sound project has redirected the light to another function key), or locomotive will "drive off unchecked" (because the sound project activated a servo with a corresponding uncoupling procedure). - Note: for the individual sound projects in the Zimo sound database, there is usually also a version that contains only the sound and no specially prepared vehicle is required. - If the problem is "only" very poor drivability, it would be of advantage to contact service@zimo.at before sending the decoder back.
 Often a simple remedy can be found without sending the decoder back. - ZIMO can only accept decoders for repair, BUT NOT complete engines or engine parts with a decoder installed.
 There are of course exceptions in problematic cases that have to do with the interaction between the locomotive and decoder, but only after prior agreement.